-- 1 ounce (that's 2 Tbsp) orange liqueur (like Triple Sec)
+- 1 ounce (2 Tbsp) Orange liqueur (like Triple Sec)

 - Pour the sparkling wine into a punch bowl.